webpy/webpy.github.com/cookbook/sessions.md

 curl -c cookie.txt http://127.0.0.1/count  # Store cookie in file 'cookie.txt'.
 It returns `1`.
 curl -b cookie.txt http://127.0.0.1/count  # Use existing cookie.
 It returns `2`.
 curl -b cookie.txt http://127.0.0.1/count  # Use existing cookie.
 It returns `3`.
+curl -b cookie.txt http://127.0.0.1/reset  # Use existing cookie.
+It returns `Reset`.
+                                           # Count is set back to the initial value `0`.
 ```

 The session object is loaded with the session data before handling the request and saves the session data after handling the request, if modified.
 Note in the current (11-22-2008) version of web.py, one must turn off debug to use the development server with sessions.